vinneenguyen/mitx-data-analysis-for-social-scientists/README.md

 * Track: audit/non-verified

 ## Linked project
-This repository is linked with this RStudio Cloud [edX - Data Analysis for Social Scientists (11 Sep 2018 – 27 Nov 2018, audit track)](https://rstudio.cloud/project/146187) project.
+This repository is linked with the RStudio Cloud project [edX - Data Analysis for Social Scientists (11 Sep 2018 – 27 Nov 2018, audit track)](https://rstudio.cloud/project/146187).

 Note: registration for https://rstudio.cloud required to view the project